 He thought of his mission.
 If he could somehow get back up the stairs again, he could somehow complete his mission.
 He could hear his lieutenant, somewhere, dying.
 The sounds of his failure to complete his task.
 He had to get back.
 He stood, at first unsteady.
 As he balanced, he stepped forward, limping, wobbling.
 But with each step he became more sure-footed.
 Now that he was on his feet, he tried to formulate a plan – his path upward.
 He had nothing.

-His fall should have ended his mission.
+His fall should have ended everything.
 But somehow he was here to carry on.
 Or did he live just to survive?
 He felt an urge.
 These … these – creatures.
 He had to get away.
-Nothing remained here but death.
-He wasn’t afraid to die.
+No. He wasn’t afraid to die.
 He was trained to die in battle.
 Not like this.
 It was shouting in his head.
+He could hear them coming.
 He simply ran as fast as his damaged body would let him.

 The creatures were undaunted, advancing empty handed on the trooper.
 At this moment, he ached for his blaster, but these spears would do.
 He picked up a spear in each hand and headed for the nearest creature.
 He was unable to skewer it, but it was startled enough at the giant creature confronting it.
 It fell back in fear.
 The trooper was able to break past the entire pack.

 He didn’t get far, as the stairs leading up to the creatures’ compound was just ahead.
-He’d run the wrong way.
-They were pouring down the stairs and headed straight for him.
+His lieutenant was up there.
+But the creatures were pouring down the stairs and headed straight for him.
 He stopped, only to have a creature chasing him leap onto his back and pummel him.
 The trooper flipped the creature over his head, sending it flying, along with his own trooper helmet.
 The creature landed hard, but the creature immediately threw the trooper’s helmet at him.
 He ducked just in time.

 The trooper ran off in another direction – the one with the fewest creatures.
-Even in his injured state, he was faster than the stubby-legged creatures.
+Even in his injured state, he was faster than the stubby-legged animals.
 Soon he could hear the creatures chattering and laughing as a mass of them tore through the underbrush after him.
+He had to get back to his lieutenant.
+His orders.
+But nothing remained here but death.
 The torchlight from their village quickly gave way to the darkness, and he found himself slipping and sliding down an embankment.
 His footing gave way in the greasy mud and he fell into a mire.

 He could barely move at first.
 His feet and hands sunk in far enough that he struggled to right himself in the soupy glop.
 Water and muck spattered over him from above.
 He looked up to see an outlet pipe right over him.
 The smell around him was putrid decay, a combination of swampy muck and rotting food and sewage.
 He felt himself wretch.
 He had stumbled into the place they dumped their garbage, and – other stuff, he guessed.
 He could not go back toward them.
 Only onward.
 So he put it all out of his mind, as he splashed, crawled and tumbled forward through the vile muck.